Associate Professor, Social Medicine

 PhD 2001, Philosophy, University of Leuven, Belgium

-Stuart Rennie is Associate Professor in Social Medicine and co-Chair of UNC-Chapel Hill’s Institutional Review Board for social and behavioral research.
+Stuart Rennie is Associate Professor in Social Medicine.
 His background is in philosophy and medical anthropology, and his doctoral dissertation concentrated on the impact luck and chance can have on attributions of moral responsibility.
 Dr. Rennie’s current teaching and research interests focus on research ethics, public health ethics and medical ethics, particularly in the context of the developing world.
 He is currently co-Principal Investigator of a NIH/Fogarty International Center bioethics capacity building project in the Central Francophone Africa (‘Building Bioethics Capacity and Justice in Health’), and South Africa (‘Advancing Research Ethics in Southern Africa’ or ARESA).
 He also works as ethics consultant for CDC/Global AIDS Projects in the Democratic Republic of Congo and Madagascar, and leads the ethics working group of UNC’s Center for AIDS Research (CFAR).

 Dr. Rennie was Visiting Lecturer at the Center for Bioethics in Stellenbosch, and Lecturer in philosophy at UNC-Greensboro, and Lecturer in applied ethics in the Department of Philosophy at the University of Cape Town.
 In addition to giving guest lectures on research ethics and bioethics within various departments at UNC, Dr. Rennie regularly leads a graduate seminar on Global Health Ethics and co-teaches a doctoral seminar on the history and philosophy of epidemiology at the UNC School of Public Health.